Kali Sara: How the Romani hid their Goddess in plain sight

 Medieval Europe was a brutal place.
 The connection with nature was sapped.
 The connection with divinity was sapped.
 The connection to one’s instincts - sapped.
 In its place came stern men who spoke on behalf of a stern God.
 Everything that deviated was punished.
 Everyone had to know their place.

-What makes the Romani so radically different?
+What makes the Roma so radically different?

-Since the Middle Ages, to this day, the Romani have been called “freedom-loving” by outsiders.
+Since the Middle Ages, to this day, the Roma have been called “freedom-loving” by outsiders.
 The “love for freedom” that outsiders see can be taken as a good thing.
 “I have a Gypsy soul” or “I have a Gypsy heart” is meant to proclaim travel lust, intensity of feeling, and authenticity.
-But mostly, the Romani are despised for their “love for freedom.”
+But mostly, the Roma are despised for their “love for freedom.”
 They’re described as unreliable, lazy, workshy, living day-to-day with no thought of tomorrow, as parasites on society… the list is endless.

-The thing is, those who describe the Romani as “freedom-loving” are betraying a truth about themselves.
+The thing is, those who describe the Roma as “freedom-loving” are betraying a truth about themselves.
 The lack of freedom in their lives, bodies, and souls.
 And it all can be traced back to the Middle Ages.

-The Romani arrived in Europe with their own faith.
+The Roma arrived in Europe with their own faith.
 Had it been any type of worship of a single male God, they would have still faced racism and discrimination but not the stubborn, centuries-long, visceral hatred that has not lost its intensity to this day.

-They worshipped a Goddess.
+But they worshipped a Goddess.

 “The Romani who first arrived in Europe still practiced Shaktism which is the worshipping of the Mother Goddess in Hinduism, or the worshipping of the female deity, which is still practiced widely all over India.